-Since 2013 when two college roommates started up the company in 2017, MVMT watches have sold over 1.5 million watches, sunglasses, and other similar products.
+Since 2013 when two college roommates started the company in 2017, MVMT watches have sold over 1.5 million watches, sunglasses, and similar products.

 They started with the crowdfunding campaign on Indiegogo and then started another one where they raised around $300,000 in total with the help of 3850+ backers.

 Interestingly, Kickstarter rejected their initial pitch, not even once, but twice.

 Founder/s: LaPlante and his roommate Jake Kassan (both eventually dropped out of college) are the 25-year-old co-founders of MVMT, pronounced “movement,” currently one of the world’s fastest-growing watch brands and one of the most successful crowdfunded businesses.

-The Idea: “MVMT started with a simple problem,” LaPlante recalls the company’s genesis back in 2013.
+The Idea: “MVMT started with a simple problem,” LaPlante recalled the company’s genesis back in 2013.
 “Jake and I couldn’t find a stylish, well-made watch that was affordable for people like our friends or us just getting out of school.
 Most Millennials can’t just drop $500 or $1000 on a watch.
-So even though Jake and I don’t watch nerds, we saw that watches were a great crowdfunding space, and we said, “We can do this.”
+So even though Jake and I don’t watch Nerds, we saw that watches were a great crowdfunding space and said, “We can do this.”